Larryc8/weather_app/README.md

 ### Instalation 🔧

-_To use this projct you just need to run on your pc_
+_To use this project you just need to run on your pc_

 ```
 npm install